back to Colorimetry

 Suggestions:

 1. In the dropdown list after ISCC-NBS Block, select your favorite color.
-You should then see the centroid color of that block displayed in the colored rectangle on the left.
-The centroid colors (in Munsell notation) are taken from:
+You should then see the centroid color (in Munsell notation) of that block displayed in the box on the right of the Munsell button.
+Munsell becomes the source space, the button background color changes to orange, and the centroid color is converted to all the other color spaces, and to the color-picker rectangle, following the arrows in the diagram.

 Kelly, Kenneth Low.
 Central Notations for the Revised ISCC-NBS Color-Name Blocks.
 Journal of Research of the National Bureau of Standards.
 Research Paper 2911.
 Vol. 61 No. 5. pp. 427-431.
 November 1958.